 CompleteAgent is installed as part of the CompleteFTP trial, and is optionally installed by the production installer.
 In both cases, it is installed as a Windows service, but only the trial starts the service running.

 CompleteAgent requires user credentials to connect to the user - the trial creates a user called completeAgent, and sets up a private key, so that it is ready to go once the trial is installed.
+The trial also is set up to monitor a remote directory called downloads in the completeAgent user's home directory - see the configuration file.
+This directory will need to be created on the server and files placed in it for automatic downloads to begin.

 By default, CompleteAgent is installed in a subdirectory of the main CompleteFTP installation directory, called CompleteAgent.
 Typically then, it can be found at C:\Program Files (x86)\Complete FTP\CompleteAgent.
 The Windows-specific binaries are found in the net subdirectory, while the cross-platform .NET standard binaries are found in standard.